0xFableOrg/xchain/pages/direction.md

 - A list of bridge, and where we can learn about their properties.
     - If available, evaluations of them, or comparisons between them, especially with respect to user experience and developer experience.
-- Existing investigations & implementations of internal bridge systems.
+- Existing investigations & implementations of native bridge systems.
 This will include work on shared sequencing and execution sharding, amongst other things.
 - Existing bridging models in the sense of question 3.
 - Any kind of existing set of criteria or taxonomies for comparing and classifying bridges and